rsachdeva/illuminatingdeposits-rest/README.md

 ### Interest Service REST HTTP Methods Invoked:

-####Without TLS Client:
+####Without TLS Sanity test Client:
 See tools/resteditor/HealthCRUD.http for request examples and sample response.
 Use dev env for localhost:3000
-Or go to cmd/client/main.go
+Or go to cmd/sanitytestclient/main.go
 And uncomment any desired function request starting with "withoutTls..."
-Make sure to make email unique to avoid error
-See Base64EncodedString call line in the file
+Make sure to make email unique to avoid error, see Base64EncodedString call line in the file for this.

-####TLS Client:
+####TLS Sanity test Client:
+export GODEBUG=x509ignoreCN=0
-Go to cmd/client/main.go
+Go to cmd/sanitytestclient/main.go
-And uncomment any desired function request starting with "tls..." run cmd/client
+And uncomment any desired function request starting with "tls..." run cmd/sanitytestclient
-Make sure to make email unique to avoid error
-See Base64EncodedString call line in the file
+Make sure to make email unique to avoid error, see Base64EncodedString call line in the file for this.

 # Push Images to Docker Hub
 ```shell